 Pakistani officials said their Air Force pilots are already in China undergoing training on the J-35.
 Deliveries of the jets are expected to begin in August.
 The new jets will replace older aircraft in Pakistan’s fleet, including American-made F-16s and French-made Mirages.

-The J-35 jet is known for its stealth design, long-range strike capability, and advanced technology.
+Experts know the J-35 jet for its stealth design, long-range strike capability, and advanced technology.
 It will greatly enhance Pakistan’s air power.
-Defense analyst Brandon J. Weichert explained that the J-35’s stealth capabilities make it hard to detect by enemy radar, which allows it to enter enemy airspace without being seen.
+Defense analyst Brandon J. Weichert explained that the J-35’s stealth capabilities make it hard for enemy radar to detect.
+This allows the jet to enter enemy airspace without being seen.

-The J-35 is equipped with advanced sensors, and radar systems, and can carry long-range missiles like the PL-15 and PL-17.
+The J-35 features advanced sensors and radar systems.
+It can also carry long-range missiles like the PL-15 and PL-17..
 It can reach speeds of up to 1,367 miles per hour.
 This makes it not only fast but also deadly in combat situations.
-This aircraft will give Pakistan the ability to carry out deep strike missions and respond more effectively to any threat.
+This aircraft will give Pakistan the ability to conduct deep-strike missions and respond more effectively to any threat.

 The deal also comes growing military tensions between India and Pakistan.
 Last month, Pakistan claimed that Chinese-made J-10C jets helped shoot down six Indian fighter planes, including French-made Rafales.
 India denied the report, stating that its forces had conducted successful airstrikes inside Pakistani territory in response.